ylai06/Web_security/DevOps_cloud.md

 ## Security Myths
 - **The cloud is secure by design**: While cloud providers implement security features, users still need to take steps to secure their data and applications through proper configurations and practices.
 - **The cloud is unsecure by design**: Cloud providers have robust security measures, but vulnerabilities can arise from user errors or misconfigurations.
 Security depends on proper implementation and ongoing vigilance.
 - **Someone else’s platform means it's someone else’s problem**: Believing the cloud provider handles all security aspects can lead to negligence.
-Users are responsible for securing their data, system configurations and active involvement in security measures, like setting access controls and encryption, is crucial for the cloud security.
+Users are responsible for securing their data, and system configurations and active involvement in security measures, like setting access controls and encryption, are crucial for cloud security.
 ## Cloud Computing
 A model for enabling convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction